alexkwolfe/groupie/README.md

 ## Error handling

 If an error occurs in a function, pass the error to the `done` method.
 When an error occurs execution stops and the error is returned to the callback.
-Other result values are discarded
+Other result values collected up to that point are available in the second callback parameter.

 It's up to you to check for errors in the values passed to the callback function and behave accordingly.